 Third, controlling the moisture in the hive is critical.
 Snow will blow inside any crack or hole in your hive and melt on the winter cluster.
 This creates major problems for the bees, as they use up more energy than necessary and makes it harder for them to survive.
 Make sure your hive is well ventilated, so moisture can escape.
 At the same time, you need to protect your hive from the wind.

 Finally, mice can be a problem for hives during the winter.
 Make sure you have mice bait underneath the hives (where nothing else can get to it).
 Mice like to live in and around hay bales.
-So if you are using hay bales as a wind protector for your hive, this step is even more important.
-If you’re interested in knowing all the ins-and-outs of beekeeping, we suggest signing up for IFA’s free beekeeping email.
-You’ll receive monthly guidance tips for your care and keeping of happy, healthy and productive bees all year long.
+So, if you’re using hay bales as a wind protector for your hive, this step is even more important.